 Brooklyn based songstress DYLN (pronounced “Dylan”) blurs the lines between pop, R&B and electronic music.
-Her debut EP "Renaissance" leads with an infectious first single called “Better Things,” where the singer tells off the people dragging her down by bluntly saying she has “Better things to do.”
+Currently recording her debut EP "Renaissance," DYLN leads with an infectious first single called “Better Things,” where the singer tells off the people dragging her down by bluntly saying she has “Better things to do.”

 The Canadian native, born and raised on Vancouver Island, is half Filipino, making her “Hapa” meaning “mixed ethnic heritage”.
 She began writing poetry and songs at a young age, eventually teaching herself the guitar.
 After graduating high school, she left small town life to take the opportunity as an intern at a recording studio in Vancouver B.C.
 While working in bars as a waitress, the singer wrote hundreds of songs and performed at local nightclubs.